 Depending on the duration of your stay in the Netherlands and your goals, a (certain) command of the Dutch language is important.
 You will need Dutch to connect to local people and to be part of the Dutch society.
 Although lots of Dutch people speak English and switch into English as soon as they realize you are not a native speaker, the main language in companies, institutions, schools, sportclubs, cafés, shops or theatres, is Dutch.

 The level required in Dutch depends on the position, but an intermediate level (B2 or even C1) is required.
 This is due to the fact that a lot of rules, regulations, procedures, directions and systems you will work with are mainly in Dutch.
 Also if you aim for a (non-academic/staff) position at the UG or outside the UG, you need to have a good proficiency in Dutch or be prepared to learn Dutch on a professional level.

 In Groningen, there are many opportunities to learn and practice your Dutch at various levels with different price options.
 Based on positive feedback from our member partners, we have come up with a few options that you could take part in.
-The courses that are offered live at their location strictly follow the RIVM regulations.

 The University of Groningen Language Centre